Skip to main content

 100% of remodeling brands publish a page title.
 That's the floor.
 Google reads it as the headline of the search result, the first thing a buyer sees before they click.
 The typical page title runs 60 characters, and 49.3% of brands blow past Google's 60-character truncation point.
 So the title shows up clipped on phones, the surface most remodeling buyers are searching from.

 Meta descriptions are messier.
 12.1% of brands publish no meta description at all, leaving Google to scrape one from the page (rarely the sentence you'd have chosen yourself).
 When one does exist, the typical meta description runs 148 characters.
-And 83.6% of remodeling brands publish structured-data markup.
+And 83.4% of remodeling brands publish structured-data markup.
 That number is adoption only.
 Most stop at Organization or LocalBusiness, missing the nested Service, Review, AggregateRating, and FAQPage entities Google needs before any of the rich-result formats can render.

 Most common structured-data types used

-Schema typeBrands publishing itShare of trade
+Schema typeBrands publishing itShare of 145 captured

 Form complexity